Sudan's factions say they agree to extend truce but fighting goes on | Law-Order

 Sudan's factions say they agree to extend truce but fighting goes on

-The White House said it was deeply concerned by the ceasefire violations, adding that the situation could worsen at any moment and urging U.S. citizens to leave within 24 to 48 hours.
-BATTLES IN DARFUR Fighting has spread to the vast Darfur region, where conflict has simmered ever since civil war erupted two decades ago.
-The Darfur Bar Association, a rights group, said at least 52 people had died in attacks by well-armed "militias" on residential neighbourhoods in the city of El Geneina, as well as its main hospital, main market, government buildings and several shelters for internally displaced people.
+The army said it controls most of Sudan's regions and is defeating a large RSF deployment in Khartoum where some residential areas have turned into war zones.
+Despite a partial lull in fighting since the first 72-hour ceasefire started, air strikes and anti-aircraft fire could be heard on Thursday in the capital and the nearby cities of Omdurman and Bahri, witnesses and Reuters journalists said.

 Sudan's two warring factions said on Thursday they would prolong a ceasefire agreement by 72 hours, but violence again rocked the capital Khartoum and the western region of Darfur as the U.S. said ceasefire violations were worrying.
-Hundreds have died and tens of thousands of people have fled for their lives in two weeks of conflict between the army and rival Rapid Support Forces (RSF).
+Hundreds have died and tens of thousands of people have fled for their lives in two weeks of conflict between the army and its rival, the paramilitary Rapid Support Forces (RSF).

 Together, they toppled a civilian government in an October 2021 coup but are now locked in a power struggle that has derailed an internationally backed transition to democracy and is threatening to destabilise a fragile region.
 The army on Wednesday said it agreed to a new three-day ceasefire through Sunday following one due to expire on Thursday night.
 On Thursday, the military reiterated it would extend the truce and said it would honour it unilaterally.

 Despite a partial lull in fighting since the first 72-hour ceasefire started, air strikes and anti-aircraft fire could be heard on Thursday in the capital and the nearby cities of Omdurman and Bahri, witnesses and Reuters journalists said.
-The White House said it was deeply concerned by the ceasefire violations, adding that the situation could worsen at any moment and urging U.S. citizens to leave within 24 to 48 hours.
+The White House said it was deeply concerned by the ceasefire violations.
+It said the situation could worsen at any moment and urged U.S. citizens to leave within 24 to 48 hours.

 BATTLES IN DARFUR Fighting has spread to the vast Darfur region, where conflict has simmered ever since civil war erupted two decades ago.